Usage Guide

 Phases:

-- Discovery — collect project and scope signals
+- Discovery — collect existing requirements, glossary terms, assumptions, constraints, affected files, and scope signals

-- Research — gather standards, prior decisions, and domain context
+- Research — gather standards, prior decisions, and reusable requirement patterns when local context is not enough

-- Validate — check correctness, conflicts, gaps, and contradictions
+- Validate — check correctness, conflicts, gaps, contradictions, and source-to-goal-to-requirement-to-test traceability

 "Define requirements for the checkout flow covering discount codes, tax, and retries"